-There has not been a great deal of research on how a human coronavirus spreads from one person to the next.
+Limited research is available on how HCoV spreads from one person to the next.

 Coronaviruses can spread in the following ways:

-- Coughing and sneezing without covering the mouth can disperse droplets into the air, spreading the virus.
+- Coughing and sneezing without covering the mouth can disperse droplets into the air.

-- Touching or shaking hands with a person that has the virus can pass the virus from one person to another.
+- Touching or shaking hands with a person who has the virus can pass the virus between individuals.

-- Making contact with a surface or object that has the virus and then touching your nose, eyes, or mouth.
+- Making contact with a surface or object that has the virus and then touching the nose, eyes, or mouth.

-Severe acute respiratory syndrome (SARS) was a contagious disease caused by the SARS-CoV coronavirus.
-It typically led to a life-threatening form of pneumonia.
+SARS is a contagious disease that develops after infection by the SARS-CoV coronavirus.
+Typically, it leads to a life threatening form of pneumonia.

-The virus started off in the Guangdong Province in southern China in November 2002, eventually reaching Hong Kong.
-From there, it rapidly spread around the world, infecting people in 37 countries.
+During November 2002, the virus started in the Guangdong Province in southern China, eventually reaching Hong Kong.
+From there, it rapidly spread around the world, causing infections in more than 24 countries.

-SARS-CoV is unique.
-It can infect both the upper and lower respiratory tract and can also cause gastroenteritis.
+SARS-CoV can infect both the upper and lower respiratory tracts.